 Your journey to NatWest

-There are no immediate changes to how you use and access your account(s).
-Sainsbury’s Bank will continue to be your key point of contact for support relating to your account(s), including any new or existing complaints, disputes or claims, and will continue to service your account(s) until we tell you otherwise.
+We’ll continue to service transferring savings accounts until they move on to NatWest systems later this year.
+There are no immediate changes to how you use and access your savings account(s).
+Sainsbury’s Bank will continue to be your key point of contact, including for any new or existing complaints, disputes or claims.

 Our insurance and travel money services will continue to be available as they are today and are not included in the transfer.